-A volvulus occurs when part of the large intestine is twisted or rotated on itself and the mesentery.
-Mesentery is supportive tissue that anchors the intestines to the back wall of the abdomen.
-The twisted intestine creates a bowel obstruction that cuts off the intestine’s blood supply and affects bowel function.
+Volvulus is when part of the large intestine twists on itself and the mesentery.
+Mesentery is tissue that holds the intestines to the abdomen wall.
+The twisted intestine cuts off the intestine’s blood supply and affects bowel function.

-Volvulus can occur anywhere in the large intestine, but it is most common in the sigmoid colon, the lowest part near the rectum.
+Volvulus can happen anywhere in the large intestine.
+It is most common in the lowest part near the rectum.

-Volvulus is more common in older, inactive people, especially those in assisted living facilities.
-Other factors that may increase your chance of volvulus include:
+Volvulus is more common in older, inactive people and those who live in care homes.
+Other things that may raise the risk are:

 EBSCO Medical Review Board